-Pass the water—these 10 hot spots are sure to make you break a sweat.
+Pass the water—these 10 hot spots in California, Oregon, and Nevada are sure to make you break a sweat.

 This article was first published in September 2014.
 Some facts my have aged gracelessly.
 Please call ahead to verify information.